-Independent and experiential learning experiences have a maximum of ten (10) credits hours allowed toward the major.
-SM 390 can not be taken for more than four (4) credit hours and SM 403 can not be taken for more than six (6) credit hours (can be taken twice with a maximum of three credits each time).
+Independent and experiential learning courses have a maximum of twelve (12) credits hours allowed toward the major.
+SM 390 cannot be taken for more than four (4) credit hours and SM 403 cannot be taken for more than six (6) credit hours (can be taken twice with a maximum of three credits each time).